Akira Iriye: Career and scholarship

 However, the focus of his thought was moving in new directions and beyond East Asia.
 In his presidential address to the American Historical Association in 1988, "The Internationalization of History," Iriye pointed out that "at one level, this will necessitate the establishment of closer ties between the American and overseas historical communities.
 At another level, the effort will entail the search for historical themes and conceptions that are meaningful across national boundaries.
 At still another level, each historian will have to become more conscious of how his or her scholarship may translate in other parts of the world."

 In his 1997 Cultural Internationalism and World Order and the 2002 Global Community: The Role of International Organizations in the Making of the Contemporary World he looked at the growth of NGOs and global consciousness rather than diplomacy, and called for new levels of thought and analysis.

+He summed up his development for an interviewer in 2015, saying that initially he studied the history of nation-states, and in the late 1970s, began to broadly define himself as an international historian working with more than one country, then developed an interest in transnational history.
+He commented that "transnational history means transcending national borders, while international history still focuses on nation-states."
+He added that "besides nation-states and their interactions, many other things are happening in the world, and there are other ways to define groups of people.
+For example, in addition to citizenship, race, gender, and age can all be used to define groups of people."

 Selected works

 In a statistical overview derived from writings by and about Akira Iriye, OCLC/WorldCat encompasses roughly 100+ works in 300+ publications in five languages and 17,000+ library holdings.